 GEORGIA STRAIGHT, Canada (Vancouver)

-The magazine is quite famous among collectors for its early publication of TARANTULA.
+The magazine is quite famous among collectors for its early publication of Bob Dylan's TARANTULA:

 Starting late August 1968, GEORGIA STRAIGHT published a series of excerpts of Bob Dylan's book; you can see below two September issues with part 4 and 5 of the series.